fields1631/fields1631.github.io/_reports/Drug Property Prediction.md

 title: "Drug Property Prediction"
 collection: reports
 type: "reports"
-permalink: /reports/Drug-Property-Prediction
+permalink: /reports/Drug Property Prediction
 date: 2020-07-05
 ---

-We use .
-We construct a Self-Attention Bidirectioinal LSTM model
+We use machine learning methods to predict activity of drug molecules.
+We construct a Self-Attention Bidirectioinal LSTM model, a